TheotherDrWells/Math-Observations/README.md

 ## What’s in here

-- A deterministic primality test that passes zero pseudoprimes
+- LSPT1.pdf - A deterministic primality test that passes zero pseudoprimes
-- A constructive disproof of Navier-Stokes global regularity
-- A reframing of P vs NP based on structural collapse
-- Modular residue patterns in twin primes
-- Collapse geometry of the natural numbers
+- Collapse.pdf - Collapse geometry of the natural numbers
 - Whatever else needs to be said before someone else gets tenure for half the thought

 ## Who this is for